ultrazohm/ultrazohm_sw/docs/source/mpsoc/framework/ParameterID/stateflows/uz_OnlineID.rst

 In contrast to the FluxMapID state, this state does not actively control the machine via reference currents(except the addition of a injection signal with low amplitude/frequency on top of the reference d-axis current).
 Thus it measures and calculates the flux in the operating points.

-To assist the identification of the fluxmaps an :ref:`uz_AutoRefCurrents` does exist.
+To assist the identification of the flux maps an :ref:`uz_AutoRefCurrents` does exist.
 It is an external stateflow purposefully designed for the OnlineID state.
-It gives out reference currents of a circular determined current map to quickly cycle through different operating points and therefore identify fluxmap values over a wide operating point.
+It gives out reference currents of a circular determined current map to quickly cycle through different operating points and therefore identify flux map values over a wide operating point.

 .. tikz:: Schematic overview of the FrictionID
   :libs: shapes, arrows, positioning, calc,fit, backgrounds, shadows